Gourav2004/Polygon-Arbitrage-Opportunity-Detector-Bot/README.md

  **Explanation**

+- Loads config, logger, and database on startup.

-- Connect to Polygon RPC.
+- Connects to Polygon blockchain via RPC.

-- Fetch current token prices from DEX A and DEX B.

-- Compare the prices to check for profitable arbitrage.

-- If profit exceeds threshold → simulate gas → log to SQLite database → output console logs.

-- If not → skip and wait for the next polling cycle.
+- Uses DEX routers to get token prices.

+- Caches token decimals to reduce RPC calls.

+- Runs an arbitrage loop to compare prices and find profit.

+- Logs results and saves profitable trades in the database.

 ---